LEVANT & EASTERN MED JUNE 2019

 On 20 June 2019, after “Fatih”, the second Turkish drill ship “Yavuz” left the Dilova port to sail into the Mediterranean Sea.
 According to Turkish media, Yavuz shall start from July on its petroleum and gas exploration works in the Eastern Mediterranean.
 While Turkish Energy and Natural Resources Minister Fatih Dönmez celebrated the launch with the words “Now we’re also part of the game” [“Yavuz’ Akdeniz’e açılıyor”, PETROTURK, June 20, 2019], the Turkish action prompted harsh reactions from Greece, the EU and the US that see in Ankara’s “illegal” drilling action a provocation.
 Turkish F-16 fighter jets escorted the drill ship after the Republic of Cyprus (RoC) had issued arrest warrants for the staff of Fatih, culminating in renewed rising tensions in the Eastern Mediterranean.

-One month before, the Turkish navy carried out its biggest naval exercise (Denizkurdu-Sea Wolf) so far, showing off the whole equipment of its domestic armament production operating in the three areas of the Black Sea, the Aegean and the Eastern Mediterranean.
-For the first time, armed and unarmed drones were deployed together with Air Force (Türk Hava Kuvvetleri) and Army Aviation (Türk Kara Havacilik) assets.
+One month before, as an expression of Turkish decisiveness for regional ownership, the Turkish navy carried out its biggest naval exercise (Denizkurdu – Sea Wolf) so far, showing off the whole equipment of its domestic armament production operating in the three areas of the Black Sea, the Aegean and the Eastern Mediterranean.
+For the first time, armed and unarmed drones were deployed together with Air Force (Türk Hava Kuvvetleri) and Army Aviation (Türk Kara Havacılık Komutanlığı) assets.
 President Recep Tayyip Erdoğan underlined that these forces have all the authority to employ all necessary means to deter any violation of Turkish rights and interests in the Eastern Mediterranean.

-Not even in the the long-term, there seems to be any legal or political solution to the conflict that will satisfy Turkey.
-The muscle flexing bears a high risk of translating into real military action since Ankara is determined to defend its national interests at any cost.
+The quest for power and ownership over seabed resources in the Eastern Mediterranean is not new.
+However, never were the stakes at play as high as they are today.
+Thus, being sidelined, the Turkish muscle flexing bears a high risk of translating into real military action since Ankara is determined to defend its national interests at any cost.
 Putting it with the words of Prof Athanasios Dokos, expert on international relations in Athens “If the amount of natural gas in the Eastern Mediterranean and its economic value is indeed as high as announced, this will either bring – including a solution over the Cyprus Conflict – all stakeholders at the negotiation table – or will lead to a great war” [Stelyo Berberakis, “Doğu Akdeniz’de doğal gaz gerilimi” Deutsche Welle Türkçe, February 28, 2019].

 Nuray Atmaca– She is a political scientist and Major (res.) at the German Federal Army’s Centre for Operational Communication.